Year over year, exported lentils declined by -5.3% from $2.94 billion for 2020.

 Lentils are used to cook many different dishes around the world.
 For example, lentil curry is an everyday staple eaten with both rice and roti throughout India.
 Lentils are often combined with rice due to its similar cooking time.
-In Europe as well as in North and South American countries, lentils are commonly also fortify nutritious soups and salads.
+In Europe as well as in North and South American countries, lentils commonly enrich soups and salads.

 For research purposes, the 6-digit Harmonized Tariff System code prefix is 071340 for dried and shelled lentils.